-Year 10 students are advised to take this process of subject selections for Year 11 very seriously, by taking the necessary time and care in making these decisions which will significantly impact upon your futures, because changing options in the future may not be possible.
+Year 10 students are advised to take the process of subject selections for Year 11 very seriously.
+The courses chosen will have a significant impact on each students future.
+Taking time to get this as accurate as possible is important because changing options once Year 11 starts may not be possible.
 Please note that courses will only be available where there is enough students selecting the course.